 - sudden death

-Considering what iboga is, it may not be suitable for many patients who are seeking alternative addiction treatment.
-Some may not tolerate the drug well or might get dissuaded by potentially lethal side effects.
-Although there are some alternatives to iboga, a person should be cautious when trying them out and get medical help if they begin experiencing persistent adverse effects.
+Although there are some alternatives to Iboga, a person should be cautious when trying them out and get medical help if they begin experiencing persistent adverse effects.

 Ayahuasca brew is a traditional element of spiritual ceremonies among the indigenous peoples of the Amazon basin.
 Ayahuasca is sometimes used as an alternative to ibogaine HCL.
+The debate of Iboga vs. Ayahuasca has continued for a long time.
 The psychedelic properties of the two drugs differ, however.
-Iboga might be more suitable for addiction treatment, as it is linked with discovery and facing one’s problems, while ayahuasca is associated with a generally more pleasurable experience.
+Iboga might be more suitable for addiction treatment, as it is linked with discovery and facing one’s problems, while Ayahuasca is associated with a generally more pleasurable experience.

 Iboga addiction is a poorly researched subject.
 The drug is a weak µ-opioid receptor agonist, meaning it produces effects similar to those of opioid drugs.
 However, it is not enough to cause withdrawal effects when a person stops using the substance.